amitchell05/100-days-of-code/log.md

 **Thoughts:** I'm relieved, but I want to refactor my function to be recursive.

+**Today's Progress**: I completed Section 4 of The Modern JavaScript Bootcamp course.

+**Thoughts:** I tend to practice coding for 2-5 hours a day since I'm in more than one class.
+I'm hoping I can find some balance so I can do my digital painting as well.

 ## Saved Example

 ### Day 1: June 27, Monday